smakela13/smakela13/README.md

 In terms of programming, I'm comfortable with HTML5, CSS, JavaScript, GitHub, Node.js, WordPress, and responsive web design.
 I am familiar with Python, PHP, and MySQL.
 My skills are growing every day.

 Take a look at my [portfolio](https://smakela13.github.io/smakela-portfolio/).
-You can also view my GitHub repository for more projects.
+You can also view my GitHub [repositories](https://github.com/smakela13?tab=repositories) for more projects.
 Feel free to contact me through [LinkedIn](https://www.linkedin.com/in/sarah-makela-0967b91b8/).

 <!--
 **smakela13/smakela13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.